zhiyuns/AFCM/README.md

 Please make sure that the MR images of a subject have the same shape, which means you should pre-resample the LR image using nearest intepolation.
 The first slice of the MR images should be strictly aligned.

-The datasets for training should be reformatted as the h5py file.
-Please refer to `./data/prepare_h5.py` for preparing the dataset.
+For training efficiency, we recommend to reformat the dataset as the h5py files.
+Please refer to `./data/prepare_h5.py` for preparing the h5py dataset.

 Then, you need to split the dataset into training/validation/testing by putting them in the corresponding subdirs.
+You may need to modify the 'loaders.train/test.file_paths' in the config file.

 ## Getting started
 For cross-modality synthesis, you can follow our settings with